Analyzing Cameco (NYSE:CCJ) & Nouveau Monde Graphite (NYSE:NMG)

 |($0.51)

-Nouveau Monde Graphite has higher earnings, but lower revenue than Cameco.
+Nouveau Monde Graphite has lower revenue, but higher earnings than Cameco.
 Cameco is trading at a lower price-to-earnings ratio than Nouveau Monde Graphite, indicating that it is currently the more affordable of the two stocks.

 Summary